 Concise, clear, truthful.
-The associate newspaper “Bosch-Zünder” at 100
+One century of the associate newspaper “Bosch-Zünder”

 stories from the past and from the digital present